-quantified the importance of immigrant talent to the AI industry and argued that US immigration policies were lagging behind policies of peer countries in the race for talent.
-In testifying in a hearing on AI and the workforce (House Budget Committee, 2020), the founding director of the Center for Security and Emerging Technology accentuated the necessity of inserting immigration into the discussion by explaining that: "We should ensure that we remain an attractive destination for global talent by broadening and accelerating the pathways to permanent residency for scientists and engineers." (at p.58).
+A few years later, the Center for Security and Emerging Technology (CSET) was founded at Georgetown University, which would take the lead on-among other topics-both original research and synthesis of existing data on this topic.
+For example, CSET's 2019 report "Immigration Policy and the US AI Sector" (Arnold 2019) quantified the importance of immigrant talent to the AI industry and argued that US immigration policies were lagging behind policies of peer countries in the race for talent.
+In testifying in a hearing on AI and the workforce (House Budget Committee 2020), the founding director of CSET accentuated the necessity of inserting immigration into the discussion by explaining that: "We should ensure that we remain an attractive destination for global talent by broadening and accelerating the pathways to permanent residency for scientists and engineers" (House Budget Committee 2020, 58).

-Later that year, the Future of Defense Task Force (2020) of the House Armed Services Committee connected these threads by recommending the US invest in domestic STEM primary education; attract and retain foreign STEM talent, including supporting H.R.
+Later that year, the Future of Defense Task Force (2020) of the House Armed Services Committee connected these threads by recommending the United States invest in domestic STEM primary education; attract and retain foreign STEM talent, including supporting H.R.
 7256 (116th, National Security Innovation Pathway Act), discussed below; and improve federal government hiring for STEM talent including at the Pentagon.
-When the National Security Commission on Artificial Intelligence issued its final report the following year, both immigration and workforce recommendations were extensively featured (The National Security Commission on Artificial Intelligence, 2021).
-The AI Commission directed numerous recommendations on the necessity of cultivating more domestic talent, discussing the needs of US markets as well as those of the national security enterprise.
-Moreover, the Commission argued that immigration reform is a national security imperative, associating the value of attracting and retaining highly skilled individuals to gaining strategic and economic advantages over competitors.
-As the President's National Security Advisor remarked at the AI Commission's global emerging technology summit "we have to [ensure] it's easier for America to be the destination of choice for the best and brightest scientists and technologists around the world."
-(White House, 2021).
+When the National Security Commission on Artificial Intelligence issued its final report the following year, both immigration and workforce recommendations were extensively featured (National Security Commission on Artificial Intelligence 2021).
+The AI Commission made numerous recommendations on the necessity of cultivating more domestic talent, discussing the needs of US markets as well as those of the national security enterprise.
+Moreover, the commission argued that immigration reform is a national security imperative, associating the value of attracting and retaining highly skilled individuals to gaining strategic and economic advantages over competitors.
+As the president's national security adviser remarked at the AI Commission's global emerging technology summit, "We have to [ensure] it's easier for America to be the destination of choice for the best and brightest scientists and technologists around the world" (White House 2021).

 Artificial intelligence is of course just one of many strategically significant industries.
-O'Brien & Ozimek (2024) spell out the inherent reasoning animating the connection points between talent, innovation, and economic competitiveness in a range of sectors: strategic industries are increasingly reliant on highly skilled workers (share with a graduate degree grew from 12.4% to 19.6% since 2000), and foreign-born workers account for a disproportionate and increasing share of highly-skilled workers in strategic industries (growing from 26% to 36% since 2000).
-India and China are the largest source countries for skilled foreign-born professionals in strategic industries in the US, comprising over 40% of college-educated workers, despite facing the tightest country-specific caps on employment based green cards.
-Overall, despite representing 14% of the US population, foreign-born experts comprise 37% of the workforce with advanced STEM degrees for DoD-funded projects (Chase & Neufeld, forthcoming).
-Moreover, many more advanced STEM degree immigrants are engaged in broader US-based research and development initiatives advancing US technological development beyond those directly funded by the DoD, in scientific development and engineering services generally and in many specific industries - including electronics manufacturing, space research, and aerospace and aircraft manufacturing.
+O'Brien and Ozimek (2024) spell out the inherent reasoning animating the connection points between talent, innovation, and economic competitiveness in a range of sectors: strategic industries are increasingly reliant on highly skilled workers (the share with a graduate degree grew from 12.4 to 19.6% since 2000), and foreign-born workers account for a disproportionate and increasing share of highly skilled workers in strategic industries (growing from 26 to 36% since 2000).
+India and China are the largest source countries for skilled foreign-born professionals in strategic industries in the United States, comprising more than 40% of college-educated workers, despite facing the tightest country-specific caps on employment-based green cards.
+Overall, despite representing 14% of the US population, foreign-born experts comprise 37% of the workforce with advanced STEM degrees for US Department of Defense-funded (DoD) projects (Miles, Chase, and Neufeld, forthcoming).
+Moreover, many more advanced STEM degree immigrants are engaged in broader US-based research and development initiatives advancing US technological development beyond those directly funded by the DoD, in scientific development and engineering services generally and in many specific industries-including electronics manufacturing, space research, and aerospace and aircraft manufacturing.